 - pressure people into buying an extended warranty

 - tell people that they must pay for a right that is the same as the consumer guarantee.

 Suppliers and manufacturers often make extra promises called express warranties.
-These can be spoken or in writing and usually cover things like the quality, performance or if servicing is available.
+These can be spoken or in writing, and usually cover things like the quality, performance or whether servicing is available.

-Imagine someone buys a bed and they are told it will hold its shape for at least ten years.
+You buy a bed and are told it will hold its shape for at least ten years.
 After six years, the bed is lumpy and sagging.
-The consumer has the right to have it fixed or replaced because what they were told influenced their decision to buy the bed.
+You have the right to have it fixed or replaced because what you were told influenced your decision to buy the bed.

 Goods not covered by consumer guarantees